Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Hopworks Urban Brewery

-Vanessa M.: Breweries are everywhere in Portland, but not all are as kid-friendly as Hopworks Urban Brewery.
+Vanessa M. said: Breweries are everywhere in Portland, but not all are as kid-friendly as Hopworks Urban Brewery.
 Both main locations have play areas so the little ones can move around while the adults enjoy good food & drink.
 The kids menu is picky-child friendly!
 Tot Thursday at the BikeBar location offers toddler-friendly activities the 2nd Thursday of each month.

 Oregon Children's Theatre